danny0838/git-store-meta/README.md

 - *nix platform with basic shell environment (required by Git)
 - perl >=5.8 with built-in modules (required by Git)
 - sort (any version) (required by Git)
-- Linux::ACL module, or getfacl/setfacl (optional, for manipulating ACL metadata)
+- Linux::ACL module, or getfacl/setfacl -P (optional, for manipulating ACL metadata)
-- File::lchown module, or touch/chown (optional, for applying metadata to symbolic links)
+- File::lchown module, or touch/chown -h (optional, for applying metadata to symbolic links)

 Usage:
 -------------------------------------------------------------------------------